 The purpose of Project LISTO was to improve the instructional capacity of science educators and to validate innovative practices and strategies that integrated literacy-infused science instruction, technology, and standards-based curriculum.
-LISTO provided educators with standards-aligned, literacy-infused science curricula, ongoing virtual professional development, and ongoing virtual mentoring and coaching to fifth- grade science teachers.
-As mentioned in the Executive Summary, the first year of the project suffered delays and incomplete implementation, primarily due to Hurricane Harvey's impact on participating school districts and teachers.
+LISTO provided educators with standards-aligned, literacy-infused science curricula, ongoing virtual professional development, and ongoing virtual mentoring and coaching to fifth grade science teachers.
+As mentioned in the Executive Summary, multiple years of the project suffered delays and incomplete implementation, primarily due to impacts from Hurricane Harvey and COVID-19 on participating school districts and teachers.

 Literacy-Infused Science Using Technology Innovation Opportunities (LISTO) Curricula.
 Participating treatment teachers received LISTO curricular materials, which included 25 weeks of standards-aligned lesson plans, lesson scripts, related resources, and hands-on science activity supplies.
 Lessons were designed to be implemented within an 80-minute science block.
-Detailed, scripted lessons were organized using the 5E instructional model (in which at least three of the five E's - engage, explore, explain, elaborate, evaluate - were implemented in each lesson) and included embedded literacy skills to facilitate listening, speaking, reading, and writing.
-Some of the strategies included working in student groups, direct teaching of science academic vocabulary using visuals and student-friendly definitions, supporting reading through pre-teaching pronunciation of vocabulary and words that are challenging to decode, strategically partnering students for reading, leveled questioning, highlighting expository text features, sentence stems, graphic organizers, and integrating student use of technology via tablets.
+Detailed, scripted lessons were organized using the 5E instructional model (in which at least three of the five E's- engage, explore, explain, elaborate, evaluate-were implemented in each lesson) and included embedded literacy skills to facilitate listening, speaking, reading, and writing.
+Some of the strategies included working in student groups; direct teaching of science academic vocabulary using visuals and student-friendly definitions; supporting reading through pre-teaching pronunciation of vocabulary and words that are challenging to decode; strategically partnering students for reading; leveled questioning; highlighting expository text features; sentence stems; graphic organizers; and integrating student use of technology via tablets.

 LISTO included two sub-components: Family Involvement in Science (FIS) and Scientists as Role Models and Mentors (SRM2).
 Although the intent was to implement both of these components starting in Year 1, they were not implemented until Year 2.
-Therefore there was no influence or impact from these subcomponents on this confirmatory analysis.
+Therefore, there was no influence or impact from these subcomponents on this confirmatory analysis.
 Family Involvement in Science (FIS) consisted of take-home booklets that included activities to engage family members in science, including vocabulary development, reading selection related to the science concept, family science activities, and science literature resources.
 During the spring semester of Year 2, FIS kits inclusive of FIS booklets and GoVision goggles were sent to treatment teachers to send home with consented students.
 The intent of the SRM2 component was to have university scientists meet via live, synchronous, online sessions with students; however, during the second year of the project, the interaction was limited to pre-recorded video clips embedded into lesson presentations and opportunities for students to pose questions and scientists to respond.
-During Year 2, the SRM2 virtual mentoring component utilized university science featured contributions from eight university science mentors who were strategically recruited so that their area of science field, interest, and science study, and whose experiences, directly aligned with LIS curriculum units.
-Videos of the scientists were embedded in the introductory scenarios (setting a real-life context for learning the science content), and also when students encountered the science challenge (a closing unit activity that brings together the skills and content learned in the unit).
+During Year 2, the SRM2 virtual mentoring component utilized contributions from eight university science mentors who were strategically recruited so that their area of science field, interest, and science study, and whose experiences, directly aligned with LIS curriculum units.
+Videos of the science content) and also when students encountered the science challenge (a closing unit activity that brings together the skills and content learned in the unit).
 During Year 2, 19 teachers participated in SRM2, yielding 951 student questions for scientists.
 The questions were synthesized and the scientists generated responses.